rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

        introduces a new version of the offering.
    * - offerings.\ offering.\ *description*
      - String
-     - A human-readable description of the offering.
+     - The description of the offering.
    * - offerings.\ offering.\ *lineOfBusinesses*
      - Complex type
      - An info block that contains details about the Rackspace lines of